sentairanger/Torvalds-Computer-Vision/README.md

 I have included the `.caffemodel` and `.prototxt` files to make things easier for future users.

 ![Demo with NCS2](https://media.giphy.com/media/PiQqUq8LnXZvkRtDn7/giphy.gif)

+### Optional: Adding Openvino to Your bashrc File
+Optionally, you can have Openvino run when you first open your terminal on the Pi.
+This can also be added on your Linux Machine.
+To do this type `vi ~/.bashrc` to edit the bashrc file using Vim or `nano ~/.bashrc` to use the nano editor instead.
+Go to the very end of the file and add `source ~/openvino/bin/setupvars.sh`.
+Save the file using `:wq` on Vim or if you are using nano type `Ctrl+X` then type `y` to confirm.
+Then type `source ~/.bashrc` and Openvino will be initialized.

 ### Using RealVNC with the robot along with the Intel NCS2